18F/18f.gsa.gov/research/2-sprint-festivefjord/festivefjord-content-script.md

 Ask: **Have you heard of 18F before?
 What do you know about 18F?**

-_Show the participant the print-out of the site content, hand them two colors of highlighters, and ask them to read through the content and highlight it according to what makes sense and what doesn’t._
+_Show the participant the cover sheet and one section of the site content print-out, hand them two colors of highlighters, and ask them to read through the content and highlight it according to what makes sense and what doesn’t._

 As they work through the pages: Ask follow-up questions as necessary, encourage them to follow their own process (i.e. it’s fine for them to do one read-through before they start highlighting), and respond to any questions with further discussion.
+If they're game — and there's time — ask if they'd be willing to try another section.

 ## Wrap-up